python/mypy/CONTRIBUTING.md

 ## LLM-assisted contributions

-In general, mypy takes neutral stance on using various LLM code assistants to make contributions.
-LLMs are just another tools, and contributors bear full responsibility for the code they are submitting.
-Disclosing use of LLMs in pull request description is recommended, but not required.
+In general, mypy takes a neutral stance on using various LLM code assistants to make contributions.
+LLMs are just another tool, and contributors bear full responsibility for the code they are submitting.
+Disclosing the use of LLMs in pull request description is recommended, but not required.

 However, we discourage use of LLMs by *new* contributors.
 We are interested in growing long-term contributors who have good understanding of mypy code.